The Faces Game

 Guilt is something we avoid 'expressing' and can show up in other ways.
 Here's some tips to support tamariki who may be feeling guilty.

 Jealousy feels yucky and can make us do some pretty yucky things.
-Here's some tips to support tamariki with the yucky jealous feeling!
+Here we explore how to support tamariki when jealousy rears its ugly head.

 Sadness doesn’t always look like ‘crying’ and it's good to know some of the signs and be able to support tamariki when they feel sad.
 Here's some tips on how.